How Long to Cook Diced Chicken

 Why You Need to Know This

-Thus, I love to talk about all things food, and not just recipes!
-I can spend hours talking about the best ways to grease a cake pan, the differences between baking soda and baking powder, and even discussions centered around questions like, why does chocolate hurt my teeth?
+I love to talk about all things food, and not just recipes!
+I can spend hours talking about the best ways to grease a cake pan, the differences between baking soda and baking powder, what is a rib of celery, and even discussions centered around questions like, why does chocolate hurt my teeth?

-Chicken recipes are some of my favorite things to eat and knowing how long to cook diced chicken is an important part of making them.
+Chicken recipes are some of my favorite things to eat, and knowing how long to cook diced chicken is an important part of making them.
+The nice thing about knowing how to cook diced chicken is that you can use it in so many great family recipes, like our Fast and Easy Homemade Chicken Pot Pie Recipe.
+You can even use it to make diced honey chicken in a skillet.

 Juicy, golden bites in minutes